Jwely/espa-api/README.md

 Demo API for the ESPA ordering system.

 ## Assumptions
-1. The proposed API will be logically divided into a user facing API, system api and admin api.
+1. The proposed API will be logically divided into a user api, system api and admin api.

 2. All calls will be made over HTTPS only and will require HTTP Basic Authentication.
     * Users will be authenticated against the ERS (EROS Registration System).
 Credentials used for EarthExplorer are used here.

 3. Each operation will be stateless.
 Sessions, cookies, etc will not be used.

-4.

 ## Proposed User API Operations